dfrnt-labs/terminusdb-docs-static/src/app/docs/terminusdb-explanation/page.md

 [Get Started](/docs/get-started-with-terminusdb/) with an overview of the available [Installation Options](/docs/terminusdb-install-options/) and then check out the [how-to guides](/docs/use-the-clients/) for step-by-step help.

-### TerminusCMS
+### TerminusDB

-Take a look at the [product tour of TerminusCMS](/docs/product-tour/) for information about the headless content management system.
+Take a look at the [product tour of TerminusDB](/docs/product-tour/) for information about the headless content management system.

 ### Documents